Faith vs Fear

 Colossians 1:11 “…being strengthened with all power according to his glorious might so that you may, joyfully, have great endurance and patience.”

-i’m Social Porter and this program has been brought to you by Living In His Name Ministries, Area 22 Guitars, Leona’s Dress Shop, the Mebane Freedom League, Mrs. Elsie Freeman at Superior Laundry, Florence Drake, John Deaver of Deaver Cab Company, [world famous Paul Powers of White Knuckle Studios], and, of course, the consistent and enduring, Trinity Bakers, where there’s always something good in the oven.
+i’m Social Porter and this program has been brought to you by Living In His Name Ministries, Area 22 Guitars, Leona’s Dress Shop, the Mebane Freedom League, Mrs. Elsie Freeman at Superior Laundry, Florence Drake, John Deaver of Deaver Cab Company, world famous Paul Powers, and, of course, the consistent and enduring, Trinity Bakers, where there’s always something good in the oven.

 What fears nibble at the edges of your faith?
 We all have little fears here and there, but we don’t have to allow them to manage and direct our lives, much less dictate to our faith.
+Think about what you spend your time thinking about.
+Focus on Jesus instead of all the should have’s, could have’s, might have’s, and didn’t.
 Lean more towards willingly participating with God, read your Bible and think about it.
 Let’s build the bridges of faith over the fears of this world.
 Amen?
-Yea, Amen.
+Yea, that’s right.

 Leave a Reply